-Optical Laboratory Technology and Ophthalmic Dispensing Technology
+Ophthalmic Dispensing Technology

 This program provides the theory and practice to prepare students for jobs.
 These jobs may be as an optical laboratory technician or as an ophthalmic dispenser and/or a contact lens technician in private offices and clinics.
 Other jobs may be found as private practitioners, optical laboratory managers, ophthalmic salesmen, and ophthalmic research technicians.
 The program consists of two years of theory and practice.
 240 hours are to be spent in an externship during the last half of the second year.
-Those who complete the program will receive an Associate of Science degree in Ophthalmic Dispensing Technology from Pima Community College.
+Those who complete the program will receive an associate of applied science degree in Ophthalmic Dispensing Technology from Pima Community College.
 For self employment in Arizona, the graduate must finish 12 calendar months of apprenticeship to sit for the state board exam.

-- •Completion of college and health sciences acceptance requirements. - •One year of math (including algebra or geometry). - •Receipt of placement examination results in math and reading comprehension.
+- Completion of college and health sciences acceptance requirements. - One year of math (including algebra or geometry). - Receipt of placement examination results in math and reading comprehension.

-- •Total credit: 60 credit hours for ophthalmic dispensing. - •Work in residence: ophthalmic dispensing-minimum 40 credit hours of major (ODT) and related courses to be completed in residence.
+- Total credit: 63-64 credit hours for ophthalmic dispensing. - Work in residence: ophthalmic dispensing-minimum 38 credit hours of major (ODT) and related courses to be completed in residence.